Monday, 25 July 2016

 I) It was too cold.

-II) There was no thick bushes over here on this exposed knoll unless one goes squatting on the slopes - which I dared not.
+II) There were no thick bushes over here on this exposed knoll unless one goes squatting on the slopes - which I dared not.
 I waited and waited till the tent was fixed.

 Queuing up to use the toilet tent in the morning before our descent.
 Photo Credit: Flo.